 - Employers are savvy to name changes and can find you anyway.
 By searching for secondary identifying information, they can often find your profile even if you change your first or last name to avoid being found.

 - Searches are getting deeper: “Recruiters and HR professionals typically conduct deeper searches than most consumers are aware of.
 Of particular concern is the depth and breadth of information that recruiters are seeking about candidates.
 Traditionally, recruiters have had clear restrictions on the types of information they can ask candidates.
 This included restrictions on asking about their families, their affiliation to religious, political or other groups, their financial situation, medical condition, and so on.
 Now, recruiters can easily and anonymously collect information that they would not be permitted to ask in an interview, and the survey found that recruiters are doing just that.”
-(Cross-tab, Online Reputation in a Connected World)
+(Cross-tab)

 PART 2: The 33 risk factors that make people less likely to work with you.